Destiny's Child: 2000–2003: Survivor, subsequent releases, hiatus, and solo projects

-D'wayne Wiggins, who had produced their first recordings as Destiny's Child, filed suit in 2002 against his former counsel (Bloom, Hergott, Diemer & Cook LLP) seeking $15 million in damages for lessening his contractual agreement with the group without his consent, effectively nullifying his original contract that offered Sony Music/Columbia Destiny's Child's exclusive recording services for an initial seven years, in exchange for "certain royalties", instead of royalties only from the first three albums.
-The case was settled for an undisclosed amount.
-In June 2003, Mathew announced that Destiny's Child would expand back to a quartet, revealing Beyoncé's younger sister, Solange, as the latest addition to the group.
-Destiny's Child had previously recorded songs with Solange and shared the stage when she temporarily replaced Rowland after she broke her toes while performing.
-Their manager, however, said the idea was used to test reactions from the public.
-In August 2003, Beyoncé herself confirmed that her sister would not be joining in the group, and instead promoted Solange's debut album, Solo Star, released in January 2003.
+In June 2003, Mathew announced that Destiny's Child would expand back to a quartet with the addition of Beyoncé's younger sister, Solange.
+Destiny's Child had previously recorded songs with Solange and performed with her when she temporarily replaced Rowland after she broke her toes during a performance.
+Mathew stated, however, that the idea was used to test public reaction.
+In August 2003, Beyoncé confirmed that her sister would not be joining the group and instead promoted Solange's debut album, Solo Star, released in January 2003.